 - conducts a full range of asset recovery work and works with Regional Asset Recovery Teams to conduct confiscation investigations where appropriate

-Marie-Claire has significant experience in the conduct of complex asset recovery cases arising from the investigation and prosecution of offences of serious fraud, bribery and corruption, including, absconding defendants, third party gift recipients and family law.
-She is well versed in the Proceeds of Crime Act 2002 and experienced in conducting a confiscation investigation on behalf of a private prosecutor.
+Marie-Claire has significant experience in the conduct of complex asset recovery cases arising from the investigation and prosecution of offences of serious fraud, bribery and corruption, including, absconding defendants and third party gift recipients.
+She is well versed in the Proceeds of Crime Act 2002 and experienced in conducting confiscation investigations on behalf of private prosecutors.

-Marie-Claire is dedicated to securing excellent results for her clients and does so with professionalism, affability and good-humour.
+Marie-Claire is dedicated to securing excellent results for her clients and does so with professionalism, passion and affability.

 - the conviction of a Financial Director for company theft and fraud in excess of £1.5m in the case of R (Hunter Premium Worldwide Sourcing Limited) v Gerard Lawless;